 Speaking at the event, Yang Berhormat Datuk Seri Panglima Wilfred Madius Tangau, the Minister of MOSTI, who witnessed the signing ceremony, said, “The Government is committed to promote innovation within the social enterprise ecosystem especially on matters relating to environmental sustainability as Malaysia is a signatory of the Paris Agreement.
 This is in line with our sustainability goals under the 11th Malaysia Plan and it is essential for us to engage not just the private sector but to also empower youths to be part of the TN50 agenda from a sustainability perspective.”

-Also present at the signing ceremony was Ashran Dato’ Ghazi, the CEO of the Malaysian Global Innovation & Creativity Centre (MaGIC), to witness this significant milestone since the launch of the Impacts Driven Enterprise Accreditation (IDEA) and Social Impact Exchange (SIX) program by the Prime Minister last year.
+Also present at the signing ceremony was Ashran Dato’ Ghazi, the CEO of the Malaysian Global Innovation & Creativity Centre (MaGIC), to witness this significant milestone since the launch of the Impacts Driven Enterprise Accreditation (IDEA) and Social Impact Exchange (SIX) program.
 Ecoverse will be the first Sabahan Bumiputera youth-led social enterprise initiative to be incubated under MaGIC’s IDEA program to promote environmental sustainability through its ecotourism and volunteering programs.

-“None of this would have been possible if not for the guidance support that YB Datuk Seri Panglima Wilfred Madius Tangau has provided to the native communities in Sabah especially to inspire native youths like us to aspire for not just national impact but to showcase our Sabah Youth Boleh spirit on a global scale.
-I would like to personally thank our Prime Minister, YAB Datuk Seri Najib Razak, for emphasizing and supporting empowernment of Sabahan native youths to be leaders on a national scale through federal initiatives such as the MaGIC IDEA incubation program.”
+“None of this would have been possible if not for the guidance support that YB Datuk Seri Panglima Wilfred Madius Tangau has provided to the native communities in Sabah especially to inspire native youths like us to aspire for not just national impact but to showcase our Sabah Youth Boleh spirit on a global scale.”

 “Our goal is to create Malaysia’s first youth-led sustainability hub revolving around bamboo plantation on our 79 acres of native lands where visitors can not only experience what sustainable living lifestyle looks like through our homestay programs but they can also be part of the creation process by joining our volunteering programs and workshops to build bamboo crafts and buildings with the local communities.
 Basically we are providing ecotourism experiences but with a good cause to raise awareness on sustainability through our volunteering and conservation activities in Sabah,” he added.